 Rob Rodermund is the department chair of finance (undergraduate studies) at Lindenwood University.
 Prior to his academic career, he was an executive at a large, independent financial services firm.
 He holds a B.S.B.A. from Washington University in St. Louis, an M.S.C.F.E. from the University of Missouri, and is currently working to complete his Ph.D. at Kansas State University.
 He was born and raised in California, but has lived in Missouri for over 25 years.
 He loves cars, history, and traveling.
 His favorite travel destinations are Paris, San Francisco, and Cancun.
 He has a wife, a son, a dog, and two cats, and lives in Chesterfield.

 Time Offered: M 2:00-2:50PM/ Harmon Hall/ Professor Rob Rodermund

 Section 33: The Path of the 21st Century Musician

-Dr. Matt Hoormann is an Assistant Professor in the Music Program and currently oversees the Music Business and Jazz and Contemporary Music areas.
-Dr. Hoormann has earned his Bachelor and Master of Music from Southern Illinois University Edwardsville and his Doctor of Music Arts from University of California Los Angeles all in Trombone Performance.
+Dr. Matt Hoormann is an assistant professor in the Music Program and currently oversees the music business and jazz and contemporary music areas.
+Hoormann has earned his bachelor and master of music from Southern Illinois University-Edwardsville and his Doctor of Music Arts from University of California, Los Angeles all in trombone performance.
 He calls upon his wide range of performance experiences to inform a unique look at what it means to be a successful musician in the 21st century.
-In his spare time (ha!)
-Dr. Hoormann enjoys spending time adventuring with his wife and kids all of whom are way better looking than him.
+In his spare time (ha!), Hoormann enjoys spending time adventuring with his wife and kids, all of whom are way better looking than he is.